orphan-oss/launch4j-maven-plugin/README.md

 [![Build Status](https://travis-ci.org/lukaszlenart/launch4j-maven-plugin.svg)](https://travis-ci.org/lukaszlenart/launch4j-maven-plugin)

+## Version notes 1.7
+- uses the latest version of Launch4j (3.5.0)
+- contains support for `runtimeBits`, see #6
+- fixes problem with including dependencies in scope `runtime`, see #5

 ## Version notes 1.6
-- dropped Launch4j source and based on artifacts from Maven Central
+- dropped Launch4j source and based on artifacts from Maven Central, see #8
 - uses the latest version of Launch4j (3.4.0)
 - at least Java 1.7 is required